 Meat

 Why?
-The smell will attract predators and if you have any chickens or other livestock, this isn’t an ideal situation.
+The smell will attract predators, and this isn’t an ideal situation if you have any chickens or other livestock.
 Meat also decomposes slower and honestly the smell isn’t worth it to me.
 It’s nasty!

 Fat

-Things like cooking oil, bones and fat will slow down the process too.
+Cooking oil, bones, and fat will also slow down the process.
 And not to mention it attracts unwanted guests to your compost pile/bin.

 Cat Litter